 - If you have chosen to do a Re-Creation, please remember to bring some documentation for the judges.
 It’s hard for them to judge re-creation if they don’t know how it’s supposed to look.
 Please do not assume that they will know.

-- Check in on time and let your Costume Assistant take care of you.
+- Check in on time and let a Costume Assistant take care of you.
 If you are in need of a sudden repair, ask at the repair table in the Green Room and we’ll try to take care of you.
-If you have a problem, tell your Costume Assistant or the Back Stage Manager.
+If you have a problem, tell a Costume Assistant or the Back Stage Manager.

 - Remember to remove any anachronisms that you don’t want to be seen with your costume, i.e. Watches, Con Badges, Street Shoes, etc.